soroswap/core/README.md

 If you want to go fast to the soroban CLI experiment, just run:

-To test the Pair contract, nside the `soroban-preview-8` container run:
+To test the Pair contract, inside the `soroban-preview-9` container run:
 ```bash
 bash intialize_pair.sh standalone
 ```

-To test the Pair contract, nside the `soroban-preview-8` container run:
+To test the Pair contract, inside the `soroban-preview-9` container run:
 ```bash
 bash intialize_factory.sh standalone
 ```